MaWiMa/CCS/home.md

 # Changing Canadian Schools
 ### homepage for wikiusers
-For details looks at the readme here:
+For details look at the readme here:
 [Changing Canadian Schools Transscript and Translation](readme)

 .